robotic4udio/tromleorkestret/_posts/2024-01-01-sound-gloves.md

 featured: false
 ---

-The **Sound Gloves** are an instrument designed exclusively for Tromleorkestret, blending cutting-edge technology with expressive performance.
+The **Sound Gloves** are an instrument designed exclusively for Tromleorkestret.
 Developed as a wearable controller for real-time sound manipulation, the Sound Gloves empower the performer, to sculpt dynamic sonic landscapes with precision and creativity.

-> I’ve never seen anything like it.
-Every gesture seemed to unlock a new layer of sound—absolutely magical!
->
-> <cite>John Doe</cite>

 ![SofieGloves]({{site.baseurl}}/images/tromleorkestret/GlovesSofie.png)